Benefits of AI in clinical research and the medical field

 - Accurate and trust-worthy decision-making.

-Initially, AI was set out to accomplish the three things : 1) business automation, 2) more data analysis, and 3) accurate and trust-worthy decision-making.
-However, AI is proving itself useful in the medical field by transferring data into its platform, and using it to leverage options without needing human intervention.
-Collecting, analyzing, and processing data is time consuming, and usually only renders a small benefit.
-Additionally, AI is able to work with data quickly and effectively, This way, AI can eliminate the imperfection that comes with difficult human labor, and help people in the medical field use their knowledge and time on other, more important areas.
+However, AI is additionally proving it can be useful in the medical and clinical research field.
+AI is able to transfer data into its super-smart platform, and use it to leverage options without requiring human intervention.
+Collecting, analyzing and processing data is time consuming, and usually only renders a small benefit.
+However, AI is able to work with data quickly and effectively.
+This way, AI can eliminate the imperfection that inevitably accompanies tedious human labor, while also helping people in the medical field use their knowledge and time on other, more important areas.